-Math 201 Fall 2012
+Math 201 Spring 2013

 Homework Notebook: All homework problems are to worked out completely, with all work shown in one of the two gridpaper spiral notebooks listed in the materials list.
 These notebooks are to be used exclusively for this class.
 Each assignment and the problems of the assignment are to be clearly labeled and answers are to be boxed.
 The Homework Notebook will be collected on test day and will be worth two homework assignments.
-No late notebooks will be accepted.
+I will not accept notebooks that do not follow these guidelines and I will not accept late notebooks.

 QUIZZES: There will be weekly in-class homework quizzes.
-These quizzes will be worth 20 points each and will be given during the last fifteen minutes of class.
+These quizzes will be worth 20 points each and will be given either at the beginning or the end of class.
 Any students who are not in their seats when the quiz is handed out will not be allowed to take the quiz and will receive a grade of zero for that quiz.
 There will be no makeup quizzes for students coming in late or leaving class early or for students absent on the day of a quiz.

 ATTENDANCE: Attendance is not optional.
 Students are expected to attend all class meetings, be on time, and be in class the entire class session.
-Two tardies can be counted as an absence.
-Five (5) absences may result in a drop from the course.
+Leaving class early will be counted as a tardy and two tardies can be counted as an absence.
+Eight (8) absences may result in a drop from the course.
 However, if you decide to drop the course, it is your responsibility to make the drop official in the Admissions and Records office or else possibly receive a grade of F.